jamesgol/woocommerce-cart-stock-reducer/readme.txt

 * Fix bug where we would sometimes act on variations that weren't marked managed
 * Make sure total price is updated when an item is expired
 * Ensure we return proper quantity to non managed stock items
+* Move cart expiration check to an action that will always be called regardless of which theme is used

 = 1.25 =
 * If you are using WooCommerce >= 2.5 you must update to this version